 Wealthy people aren’t the only ones who need to divorce, yet it’s so expensive that it seems out of reach to many without a lot of money!

 What should you do if caught in a bad situation that you’re desperate to be free from, but you can’t afford to divorce?
-Escaping from a bad marriage is a significant challenge when faced with moving, establishing a new home, and monumental legal costs needed to achieve freedom!
+Escaping from a bad marriage is a significant challenge when faced with moving, establishing a new home, and the monumental legal costs needed to achieve freedom!

 Two divorce experts, Theresa Viera, a family law attorney with Sodoma Law, and Leah Villalobos, a financial coach, divorce mediator, and divorce financial specialist from Great Lakes Divorce Financial Solutions shared their wisdom about how to address this difficult situation.